 The Sunday Times published their account of the March events on April 19th 2020, in an Insight article entitled “Coronavirus: 38 days when Britain sleepwalked into disaster” with the strap-line “Boris Johnson skipped five Cobra meetings on the virus, calls to order protective gear were ignored and scientists’ warnings fell on deaf ears.
 Failings in February may have cost thousands of lives”.

 A year later, in March 2021, the senior journalists on that team, Jonathan Calvert and George Arbuthnott, published their book, based on that Insight investigation, “Failures of State review — was Boris Johnson to blame for the Covid shambles” which they described as “A damning account of errors over the pandemic”.

-The book comes up with many relevant conclusions, fully 8 months before the recent belated Select Committees’ report.
-The investigative journalism upon which the book was based had been published in their newspaper Insight article 18 months before the Select Committees’ report.
+The book arrives at many relevant conclusions, fully 8 months before the recent belated Select Committees’ report.
+The investigative journalism upon which the book was based had been published in their newspaper Insight article, nearly 18 months before the Select Committees’ report.

-The Sunday Times team drew attention to the mass events which had been allowed to go ahead, despite many public concerns, just 2 weeks before the March 23rd UK lockdown, as you see summarised in the image above with assessments of the cases and deaths impact.
+The Sunday Times team drew attention to the mass events which had been allowed to go ahead, despite many public concerns, just 2 weeks before the March 23rd UK lockdown, as you can see summarised in the image above with assessments of their cases and deaths impacts.
+One event was the three-day Cheltenham horse racing festival, and the other was a European football match involving Liverpool, both in the second week of March 2020.
 These kinds of events later became known as “super spreader” events.

-I guess official reports have to take more care than newspapers, which do, however, have to be truthful and fair.
+I guess official public inquiries of various kinds have to take more care than newspapers, which, however, have to be truthful and fair.
 But the UK has “previous” in trying to report so comprehensively (whether judicially or otherwise officially) on tragedies and/or official failures, in order to be fair to all, that the reports are published so late as to be useless, except as historical documents.